syncfusion-content/flutter-docs/Flutter/pdf/working-with-document.md

 ---
 layout: post
 title: Document of Syncfusion Flutter PDF
-description: Learn how to add document settings like page size, orientation and rotation in the Flutter PDF.
+description: Learn how to add document settings like standard and custom page size, orientation and rotation in the Flutter PDF.
 platform: flutter
 control: PDF
 documentation: ug